-- To form an integral part of all stages of the plan preparation. - 1.1.8 The SA Report supports the public consultation on the Notting Hill Gate SPD, as required by Regulation 12 of the Town and Country Planning (Local Development) (England) Regulations, 2012.
-It is intended to inform decision makers at the Council, alongside public and stakeholder responses to the consultation, before the SPD is finalised.
-Issuing the SA Report alongside the SPD helps provide objective information for consultees, so that their responses can be made in full awareness of the predicted sustainability impacts.
-It also shows what information is being fed into the decision making process and how this was arrived at. - 1.1.9 Table 1.1 below indicates where specific requirements of the SEA Directive can be found:
+• To form an integral part of all stages of the plan preparation.

+- 1.1.8 The initial SA Report, published in November 2013, supported the public consultation on the Notting Hill Gate SPD, as required by Regulation 12 of the Town and Country Planning (Local Development) (England) Regulations, 2012.
+It was intended to inform decision makers at the Council, alongside public and stakeholder responses to the consultation, before the SPD is finalised.
+Issuing the SA Report alongside the SPD helped provide objective information for consultees, so that their responses can be made in full awareness of the predicted sustainability impacts.
+It also showed what information is being fed into the decision making process and how this was arrived at. - 1.1.9 The Council has amended the content of the SPD following the publication of the draft in November 2013.
+This document reassesses the SEA/SA carried out at this time, to ensure that the current draft is fully assessed against the Council's 16 SA Objectives. - 1.1.10 Table 1.1 below indicates where specific requirements of the SEA Directive can be found: